IDMNYU/CreativeCoding_LadyK_Fall_2022_Section_C/MidTermProject.md

 Weekly pushes and development are expected

 Pick an adjective and make a program that graphically illustrates that adjective interactively/responsively or by animation.
 Time is an element here.
 What we are seeing, must change over time.
 It is not a flat image.
 You may not use images nor pixels.
 You may not use an external library.
 You may not use sound.
 You may not use text.
 Use only drawing functions, and things that create graphics.
 You are to illustrate this adjective over time.
-Think of it as a performance that unfolds and builds to reveal your adjective.
+Think of it as a performance that unfolds and builds to reveal your adjective over several scenes, segements, acts, transitions.
+Change should be present throughout.

 You are challenged to not be literal.
 For example, do not draw a smiley face that then frowns to show sadness.
 You are encouraged to be abstract.